Who must file campaign disclosure reports?

 local candidates?

-Organization with the Illinois State Board of Elections if it is
+Organization with the Illinois State Board of Elections.
+It is not required to

 file any other disclosure documents.